 The number of threads used to scan the grib2 files is set by the option -nthreads.

-For a single lightly used disk, setting nthreads to one is the fastest as it minimizes
+For a single lightly used local disk, setting nthreads to one is the fastest as it minimizes

 disk head movements.
 For some systems, NFS is the speed limiting factor.
 By

-setting nthreads larger than one, you can improve the speed of making an
+setting nthreads larger than one, you can improve the speed of NFS for loading

 is the number of threads.
 Note that the nthreads option only applies to templated data sets.